mwilde345/ambient-quotes/README.md

 - clicking on a quote object in the timeline you can open a modal to shorten/increase it. saving it applies to the quote object everywhere.
 - deleting quote object from timeline is ok, no warning. delete quote object from source while quote is on timeline triggers warning it will be removed from timeline.
 - export to audio file for download. each export request kicks off a new generate process.
 Output file is versioned based on current project status. any changes to project cause a new export to give a new file. else generate gives cached file.
+- user can set the loudness of the music while a quote is playing.
+- normalize audio loudness for all quote sources and background track sources. global loudness slider?
+- single element on page for: video, waveform, text.
+When selecting quote source, set those elements. will have to regenerate audio when clicking between sources.

 - store entire project in document with links to sources and timestamps and names, etc. When loading project, pull up audio/video/text files when the specific object is clicked. have a shared cache if loading conference files. cache based on source link (lds website e.g.)